dileep-kishore/100-days-of-code/r1-log.md

 ### R1D46 - Mon Aug 20
     Forked and customized `vim-anywhere` to work with termite and neovim.
 Still trying to get it to work with tdrop!

+### R1D47 - Tue Aug 21
+    Learning `Cython` to speed up a Python-numpy implementation of the Gillespie algorithm